40th Anniversary of the Washington, D.C. Family Church

 “I can see how hard the Washington members have worked to make this day possible and I’m sure they have learned a great lesson about how hard restoration work can be.
 It is common sense that it is not easy to restore something to a state better than it was originally.
 The Unification Church, however, has a new tradition of acquiring something old and restoring it to a state better than its original condition.
 That is our faith and dedication.
 It is very symbolic that we have restored a former Mormon Church into our heavenly temple, but we are not just talking about one church.
 We are going to follow this pattern to restore the nation, the world and the cosmos.”

 To the audience gathered, True Father’s words from 40 years ago felt even more relevant in 2017.

 Then the words of the Honorable Muriel Bowser, Mayor of the District of Columbia, were read:

-Further congratulatory remarks were given by Dr. Ki Hoon Kim, Continental Chairman of Family Federation for World Peace and Unification (FFWPU); Rev. Richard Buessing, President of FFWPU-USA; Mr. Thomas McDevitt, President of Universal Peace Federation (UPF) International and Chairman of The Washington Times; and Dr. Michael Jenkins, Co-Chairman of the American Clergy Leadership Conference (ACLC).
+Further congratulatory remarks were given by Dr. Ki Hoon Kim, Continental Chairman of Family Federation for World Peace and Unification (FFWPU) North America; Rev. Richard Buessing, President of FFWPU-USA; Mr. Thomas McDevitt, President of Universal Peace Federation (UPF) International and Chairman of The Washington Times; and Dr. Michael Jenkins, Co-Chairman of the American Clergy Leadership Conference (ACLC).